-In general, they agree that a woman’s identity shouldn’t come from her physical appearance.
-However, what she looks like is part of who she is and that shouldn’t be suppressed.
+They generally agree that a woman’s identity shouldn’t come from her physical appearance.
+However, what she looks like is part of who she is, and she shouldn’t suppress that.

-They argue that a woman can dress in modern styles, wear braided hair as well as makeup, and still be modest and defined according to her character.
+They argue that a woman can dress in modern styles, wear braided hair and makeup, and still be modest and defined according to her character.

-The argument isn’t against modesty, but that the descriptions the New Testament gives are examples from the first century and aren’t universal prohibitions for every time and culture.
-Christian critics affirm the general principle of modesty as articulated in verses like:
+The argument isn’t against modesty but that the New Testament’s descriptions are examples from the first century and aren’t universal prohibitions for every time and culture.
+Nevertheless, Christian critics affirm the general principle of modesty as articulated in verses like:

 - “Charm is deceitful, and beauty is vain, but a woman who fears the Lord is to be praised” (Prov.
 31:30, ESV)